 What is uninterrupted activity?
 If someone has 5 minutes between activity, is that a new session?
 10 minutes?If someone is inactive for 5 minutes, and then goes to a new page is that different than if they take action on the same page?

 Answers differ from product to product, and may differ for the same product depending on what answers you are looking for.
 That’s why there is benefit in being able to define a user session manually, and have the logic of that easily exposed.

 Defining a User Session

 We are going to define our users based on a unique identifier, in this case their email.
-Using Sigma totals, we’ll set up a Global Reference Value to determine the time between actions that will count as a new sessions.
+Using Sigma parameters, we’ll set up a Global Reference Value to determine the time between actions that will count as a new sessions.

 Finding the start of a user session

 To do this analysis, your data needs two things: a unique user identifier, and time stamps for actions.

 We’ll be looking at the gaps between actions for each user.
 When the gap is more than what we set and the minimum time between sessions, the next set of actions will count as a new session.